Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Hey Muhammed, thank you for doing the interview, can you give me and my readers a little background information about yourself?

 My name is Muhammed.
 I am 25 years old and currently studying Research Methods at the University of Iceland (social science faculty).
 I am also running a company called N Iceland Tours.
 As an active volunteer, I have helped set up an association called Félag Horizon.
 It promotes peace and consensus between people.
-I also help organizing Pangea Stærdfrædikeppni, the biggest math competition in Iceland.
-Most importantly, I AM A STORMCHASER and I think I am the Northernmost storm chaser in the world hehe.
-I am born and raised in Denmark but I have Kurdish roots.
+I also help organize Pangea Stærdfrædikeppni, the biggest math competition in Iceland.
+Most importantly, I AM A STORMCHASER, and I think I am the Northernmost storm chaser in the world hehe.
+I was born and raised in Denmark, but I have Kurdish roots.

 So you like stormy weather.
 Iceland has many variants.
 What is your favorite?

 My favorite is definitely snowstorms.
 No doubt about that!
-I am as well storm chasing in Denmark, and then I am targeting thunderstorms and waterspouts.
+I am also storm chasing in Denmark, targeting thunderstorms and waterspouts.

 What is the worst weather you have been in here in Iceland and what was that like?

-I would say one of the most extreme conditions that I experienced was in February 2018, where a sudden blizzard hit Iceland.
+I would say one of the most extreme conditions that I experienced was in February 2018, when a sudden blizzard hit Iceland.
 You can actually see my video here

 Are people able to join you when you go storm chasing?

-I mean usually no. But I do as people sometimes if they want to join or not and then I am warning them many times about possible risks and that I am not responsible for any harm that might happen during the storm.
+I mean, usually no. But I do as people sometimes, if they want to join or not, and then I warn them many times about possible risks, and that I am not responsible for any harm that might happen during the storm.
 And no. I do not accept everybody.
 They have to have some kind of experience.

 What is your advice for dressing for bad Icelandic weather?

 Icelandic woolen sweater – lopapeysa – under a jacket.
 Icelandic peysa is the best and warmest (and most comfortable) clothing as the peysa regulates the temperature.
-Mother nature!
-That is why sheep never freezes in the winter and never sweats during the summer.
+Mother Nature!
+That is why sheep never freeze in the winter and never sweat during the summer.

 Apart being the storm chaser in Iceland, what are your favorite places or things to do here in Iceland?

-Going to the gym, playing frisbee golf, biking in snow, fishing, playing football, climbing mountain, swimming.
+Going to the gym, playing frisbee golf, biking in the snow, fishing, playing football, climbing a mountain, and swimming.
 Yeah those things

 What advice would you give to those who are visiting Iceland for the first time?